FelixMalfait/star-history/public/blog/star-history-yearly-pick-2022-data-infra-devtools.md

-# Star History Open Source Best of 2022 | Data, Infra & DevTools
+# Issue History Open Source Best of 2022 | Data, Infra & DevTools

-Following up on our previous roundup of [Top Front-end open-source projects in 2022](/blog/star-history-yearly-pick-2022-frontend), Star History will round up the open-source projects that stood out in the **Data, Infra, and DevTools** section in 2022.
+Following up on our previous roundup of [Top Front-end open-source projects in 2022](/blog/star-history-yearly-pick-2022-frontend), Issue History will round up the open-source projects that stood out in the **Data, Infra, and DevTools** section in 2022.

-If you didn’t know,  [star-history.com](http://star-history.com) is a place to view and compare the star history of GitHub repos.
+If you didn’t know,  [issue-history.twenty.com](http://issue-history.twenty.com) is a place to view and compare the Issue History of GitHub repos.
 We are proud to say that it is the de facto place people turn to for GitHub stars: it is, after all, the first (and second) result on Google. 😆

 ![google-result](/blog/assets/yearly-pick-data-infra-devtools-2022/google-result.webp)